Iota

 Iota represents the close front unrounded vowel [i].
 In early forms of ancient Greek, it occurred in both long [iː] and short [i] versions, but this distinction was lost in Koine Greek.
 Iota participated as the second element in falling diphthongs, with both long and short vowels as the first element.
 Where the first element was long, the iota was lost in pronunciation at an early date, and was written in polytonic orthography as iota subscript, in other words as a very small ι under the main vowel.
 Examples include ᾼ ᾳ ῌ ῃ ῼ ῳ.
 The former diphthongs became digraphs for simple vowels in Koine Greek.

 The word is used in a common English phrase, "not one iota", meaning "not the slightest amount".
 This refers to iota, the smallest letter, or possibly yodh, י, the smallest letter in the Hebrew alphabet.
 The English word jot derives from iota.
-The German, Portuguese, and Spanish name for the letter J (Jot / jota) is derived from iota.
+The German, Polish, Portuguese, and Spanish name for the letter J (Jot / jota) is derived from iota.